snokpok/tara/docs/api.md

 - Some stats:
   - Overall sentiment on the course
-  - Sentiment on certain assignments
   - Most frustrated topics (i.e the one most asked about)
-  - Most asked questions by students
 - NOTE: stats should be recalculated every time there's a chat message per the general flow